social-protocols/social-protocols.github.io/content/post/what-were-building-and-why/index.md

+---
+title: "What We Are Building and Why"
+author: "Johannes Nakayama"
+date: 2024-01-16
+categories: ["social-network"]
+tags: ["social-network"]
+draft: true
+---

 # What We Are Building and Why

 Social media and social networking platforms have created a global stage for discussion.